Monkeypox

 - Call ahead to let your healthcare provider to let them know you are coming, if possible, and let the front desk reception know right away once you arrive.
 They may need to make special provisions for your arrival and medical care.

-In most cases, people with monkeypox will be able to recuperate safely at home while isolating and using over-the-counter medications to manage their symptoms.
+In most cases, people with mpox will be able to recuperate safely at home while isolating and using over-the-counter medications to manage their symptoms.
 However, some people may require additional medical support.
 Make sure you speak with your healthcare provider if you:

 - Are immunocompromised